charltonaustin/blog-entries/editing/graphing_change_vs_cyclomatic_complexity.md

 ## One approach
 One thing that I like to look at when this happens is cyclomatic complexity.
-That however often isn't enough to get the full picture of what is happening with code.
+That often isn't enough to get the full picture of what is happening with code.
 Another place I like to look is how often a file is changing.

 ## Some theory